 This option indicates that BIND 9 should ignore the KSK flag on keys when determining what to sign.
 This causes KSK-flagged keys to sign all records, not just the DNSKEY RRset.
-(This is similar to the update-check-ksk no; zone option in named.)

 -3 salt

 This option generates an NSEC3 chain with the given hex-encoded salt.
 A dash (-) can be used to indicate that no salt is to be used when generating the NSEC3 chain.